build-on-aws/content/tutorials/build-a-vtubing-app-with-amazon-ivs-and-vroid/index.md

 ---
-title: "How to build a VTubing app with Amazon IVS and VRoid"
+title: "How to build a VTubing app with Amazon Interactive Video Service and VRoid"
 description: "A step by step guide to set up a 3D virtual avatar that follows your body movements and leverage live streaming from Amazon IVS to broadcast to a large audience."
 tags:
   - tutorials